The NMODL Framework

 Citation

-If you would like to know more about the the NMODL Framework, see following paper:
+If you would like to know more about the the NMODL Framework, see the following paper:

 Pramod Kumbhar, Omar Awile, Liam Keegan, Jorge Alonso, James King, Michael Hines and Felix Schürmann.
 2019.
 An optimizing multi-platform source-to-source compiler framework for the NEURON MODeling Language.
 In Eprint : arXiv:1905.02241